wilgru/optomify/README.md

 <!-- ## Deployed web address -->

-You can visit a deployed demo web application [here](https://optomify.herokuapp.com/)
+You can visit a deployed demo of the web application [here](https://optomify.herokuapp.com/)
 <br>

 ## Project Description